Table of Contents

 At the core, you have Intel’s 9th generation i7-9700k processor.
 It’s an eight-core, eight-thread CPU that runs at a base frequency of 3.6GHz, but can turbo boost up to 4.9GHz.
 Video editing on it is a pleasure, and rendering is actually fairly fast.
 Complementing it is Nvidia’s Quadro P4000.
 If you’re a gamer, you may not recognize the Quadro series, because it’s actually not a gaming card.
 It’s a workstation card, meant for more intense applications such as video editing.

 Video editing does require RAM, so you get 16GB of DDR4 memory, which should have you covered.
 If you’re editing 4K video, those files will be large, so aside from the 512GB M.2 SSD that you can use for your OS and editing software, is also a 1TB hard drive.

-Another key aspect of the best PCs for video editing is connectivity.
+Another key aspect of is connectivity.
 Therefore, you have two Thunderbolt 3 ports, as well as USB 3.1 Gen2 Type A ports.
 You will also find Bluetooth 5.0 inside, which should help with peripherals.